 Jump to: Central | North | South | East | West

 For days of glorious spring sunshine, knowing a good alfresco place to eat is invaluable.
-Here's our guide to London's loveliest spots to eat outdoors (including options for if the weather's not all that reliable).
+Here's our guide to London's loveliest spots for outdoor dining (including options for if the weather's not all that reliable).
 If you want more - check out our guide to London's rooftops.

 Central London

-Tucked down a side street off the Strand this well-reviewed new opening has a mammouth terrace that's super useful to know about.
-Enjoy a regularly changing menu of seasonal treats.
+Tucked down a side street off the Strand, this well-reviewed restaurant has a mammoth terrace that's super useful to know about.
+Enjoy a seasonal Mediterranean menu where dishes can include tonnarelli with Portland crab and chilli or hake croquettes.
+Make sure to save room for their excellent desserts.

 Follow on Instagram: @toklas_london